Tokap/hype-tracker/README.md

 # Install
 - Setup Environment Variables (discussed below)
-- npm install
+- `npm install`
-- npm run main
+- `npm run main`

 # Setup Environment Variables
 The following environment variables are expected in order for this project to function.
-Such variables should be kept in the `.env` and for all that is holy, keep that out of your git tracking.
+Such variables should be kept in the `.env` file and for all that is holy, keep that out of your git tracking.

 Expected Vars in .env:

 (`Basic API Stuff`)
 - TWILIO_SID
 - TWILIO_AUTH